Superstore (TV series)

-Superstore is an American sitcom television series that aired on NBC from November 30, 2015, to March 25, 2021.
+Superstore is an American television sitcom that aired on NBC from November 30, 2015, to March 25, 2021.
 The series was created and produced by Justin Spitzer.
-Starring America Ferrera and Ben Feldman (who both also serve as executive producers), Superstore follows a group of employees working at Cloud 9, a fictional big-box chain store in St. Louis, Missouri.
+Starring America Ferrera and Ben Feldman (who both also served as executive producers), Superstore follows a group of employees working at Cloud 9, a fictional big-box chain store in St. Louis, Missouri.
 The ensemble cast includes Lauren Ash, Colton Dunn, Nico Santos, Nichole Sakura, Mark McKinney, and Kaliko Kauahi.
-A Spanish-language adaptation, titled Supertitlán, debuted on the Mexican television network Azteca 7 on 30 May 2022.
+A Spanish-language adaptation, titled Supertitlán, debuted on the Mexican television network Azteca 7 on May 30, 2022.

-As of January 2023, Superstore is streaming on Netflix, Hulu, and Peacock.